arthurkay/container-presentation/README.md

 You don't have to worry about setting up a network, docker-compose handles that for you.
 [Docker-compose](https://github.com/arthurkay/container-presentation/blob/copy/docker-compose.yaml) is built in a similar manner, only it builds multiple containers at once, while the [Dockerfile](https://github.com/arthurkay/container-presentation/blob/copy/Dockerfile) only builds one container.

-It is also considered and industry standard to put one service per container.
+It is also considered an industry standard to put one service per container.
 Hence, the reason to run the below services in separate containers.

 Below is a snippet of what is found in a `Docker-compose.yml` file.